-US and Canadian tourists must carry proof of citizenship.
+US and Canadian tourists must carry proof of citizenship; you do not need a visa for Spain if you have a US or Canadian passport.
 A valid signed passport with an expiration date at least six months beyond the tour return date is required.